Dragonfly species in Monmouthshire: Ruddy Darter

 Current distribution in the county: what we don’t know

-Elsewhere on the Levels, there are pre-2020 records from a number of other sites, spread from the Rhymney in the west across to Caldicot in the east.
-It is likely that the species is still present in at least some of these areas, and the lack of recent records is because no-one has visited sites in these areas recently to record dragonflies.
-A scattering of older records around the edges of Newport may indicate that the population in the south of the county is not just confined to the Levels.
+Elsewhere on or near the Levels, there are pre-2020 records from a number of other sites, spread from the Rhymney in the west across to Caldicot in the east, and north around the fringes of Newport.
+It is possible that the species is still present in at least some of these areas, and the lack of recent records is because these sites are less well-recorded.

 In the north of the county, there are records from near Llanvetherine in 2018 and Dingestow in 1996 and 2010.
 Ruddy Darter may still be present at these two sites and may be present but undetected at other places away from the Levels, given that few dragonfly recorders visit ponds in the agricultural lowlands.
 It may also be more widespread in the Abergavenny area, or elsewhere along the Usk, than records suggest.
 The lack of records along the Wye may reflect Ruddy Darter’s true status there, although recording here tends to be concentrated earlier in the year when riverine species such as Common Clubtail (Gomphus vulgatissimus) are on the wing, so it may be present at some Wye valley locations too.